 “With some ingredients, you would need higher dosages in the products to be effective, while other ingredients don’t pass the blood-brain barrier (and hence cannot be effective).”

 Your best bet is to practice good sleep hygiene and address any lifestyle factors that may be contributing to a fractured night of sleep.
-This might include limiting your caffeine intake after 2pm, exercising in the morning hours only, avoiding alcohol at night, getting sunlight throughout the day, maintaining a healthy diet, and making sure your bedroom is optimized for quality rest.
+This might include limiting your caffeine intake after 2pm, exercising in the morning hours only, avoiding alcohol at night, getting sunlight throughout the day, maintaining a healthy diet, and making sure your bedroom is optimized for quality rest with a white noise machine and weighted blanket.

 That said, there is still room for a sleep drink addition to your nightly routine.
 Many people say they can’t sleep without alcohol, however we recommend a drink without melatonin, caffeine, or alcohol, and having your beverage at the same time every night.